All guides

 How to Translate a Video into Another Language

 Translating your videos multiplies your reach for almost no extra production.
 AI can translate the captions, re-voice the video with a natural AI voice, or fully dub it and even lip-sync the speaker so the mouth fits the new language.
-This guide explains the three levels of localization, how to do each, and how to keep the result sounding native rather than machine-translated.
+This guide explains the three levels of localization, how to translate a video at each level, and how to keep the result sounding native rather than machine-translated.

 What you’ll learn